-WESTPORT, MA (WHDH) - Westport police have arrested the owners of a dog who was found in severe condition in the area of Sanford Road and Milk Avenue.
+WESTPORT, MASS.
+(WHDH) - Westport police have arrested the owners of a dog who was found in severe condition in the area of Sanford Road and Milk Avenue.

 Westport Animal Control responded to a call from a resident who reported seeing the dog in distress on June 5.
 When they arrived to the area, Animal Control and Westport police found the dog severely matted and soaked in urine.

 The Animal Rescue League of Boston was called to investigate the incident.
 The severely matted dog had no collar, markings or identification.

 ARL technicians determined the dog to be an 8-year-old female Brussels Griffin.

 The dog, who was named “Jersey” by ARL staff, is in severe condition and underwent enucleation surgery, rendering her permanently blind.

 Jersey will also have bladder stones removed and significant dental treatment performed.